Domestic violence and abusive relationships

 - Child abuse: physical and sexual abuse, neglect, verbal and emotional abuse of a child.

-- Elder abuse: similar to child abuse but directed at elderly people.
+- Elder abuse: all forms of abuse directed at older adults.

 Who is at risk of domestic violence?

-Domestic violence can affect anyone in the community, regardless of their level of income, status, gender, age, race or culture.
-Most victims, however, are women and children, and most perpetrators are male.
+Domestic violence can affect anyone in the community.
+This is regardless of their level of income, status, sex, gender, age, race or culture.
+Most victims are women and children, and most perpetrators are male.

 The risk of domestic violence is highest around the time of a relationship breakdown.